alyssaong1/Bot-Framework-Tutorial/MISSION2.md

 **Ok cool, now how do we link the news to the bot?**

 Let's start off by getting the bot to understand us when we try to look for news or scan an image.
-Modify the intentsDialog.matches line to this:
+Make sure your intentsDialog.matches line looks like this:

 ```js
 intentDialog.matches(/\b(hi|hello|hey|howdy)\b/i, '/sayHi')